-Treatment of domestic wastewater in urban areas is one of the essential aspects to be count in the development of a country in order to sustain individual's health and welfare.
-Wastewater that is not being treated can cause the spread of disease in the form of several types of endemic and epidemic illnesse (Al-Rehaili, 1997).
-There are many methods to treat wastewater ranging from modest, low priced, and less efficient processes to very advanced, highly efficient and pricey operations.
-The selection among these processes should consider local conditions such as weather, social characteristics, economy, availability of enforceable standards, availability of land and power, required
+Domestic wastewater treatment in urban areas is one of the crucial elements to be count in the development of a country in order to sustain individual's health and welfare.
+Untreated wastewater can cause spreading of disease in the form of several types of endemic and epidemic illnesses (Al-Rehaili, 1997).
+There are various kinds of wastewater treatment applications nowadays ranging from modest, low priced and less efficient processes to very advanced, highly efficient and pricey operations.
+The selection among these processes should acknowledge local area circumstances such as climate and weather, social attributes, economy, availability of enforceable standards, availability of land and power, demanded operation skills and its applicable, monitoring actions, effluent discharge options as well as effluent reuse applications and conditions (Al-Rehaili, 1997).
+Several types of the widely used technologies at present for wastewater treatment including activated sludge process (ASP), sequencing batch reactor (SBR), up-flow anaerobic sludge blanket reactors associated with facultative aerobic lagoon (UASB-FAL) and constructed wetlands (CWs) (Kalbar et al., 2012).